Back to Top

 Chicano Studies

-The Interdisciplinary approach emphasizes history, and cultural studies, and selected courses provide the student with an in-depth knowledge of specific aspects of the Chicano/a community Students in Chicano/a studies courses will develop an understanding of the relationships of ethnic groups within American society by viewing the academic study of Chicanos/as a paradigm for the study of other ethnic groups.
+The interdisciplinary approach emphasizes history and cultural studies, giving students an in-depth understanding of Chicano/a communities.
+Students develop a deeper understanding of ethnic relationships within American society by using the study of Chicanos/as as a paradigm for understanding other ethnic groups.

-Students who minor in Chicano Studies will benefit from:
+Students who minor in Chicano Studies benefit from:

-• enhanced critical thinking, writing, and verbal skills
+• Strengthened critical thinking, writing, and verbal skills

-• preparation for graduate school, law school, and a variety of professions in the private and public sector
+• Preparation for graduate school, law school, and a wide range of careers

 Discover CSU Pueblo